-Biden to open embassies in Cook Islands, Niue as he welcomes Pacific leaders for Washington summit
+The US is set to open embassies in the Cook Islands and Niue as Biden hosts a Pacific leaders summit

 The White House said most members of the 18-member forum were dispatching their top elected official or foreign minister to the summit.

-But the administration was “very disappointed” Solomon Islands Prime Minister Manasseh Sogavare, who was in New York last week for the U.N.
+But the administration was “very disappointed” that Solomon Islands Prime Minister Manasseh Sogavare, who was in New York last week for the U.N.
 General Assembly, opted not to stick around for the White House summit, according to an administration official.
 The Solomon Islands last year signed a security pact with China.

 Prime Minister Meltek Sato Kilman Livtuvanu of Vanuatu also is expected to miss the summit.
 He was elected by lawmakers earlier this month to replace Ishmael Kalsakau, who lost a no-confidence vote in parliament.